JamesSkemp/words/content/post/comments-on-the-first-2006-gubernatorial-debate-in-wisconsin-(9152006).md

 +++
-title = "Comments on the first 2006 Gubernatorial Debate in Wisconsin (9/15/2006)" summary = "Comments on the first Wisconsin Gubernatorial Debate for 2006, between Mark Green and Jim Doyle." draft = false comments = true date = "2006-10-08T13:17:00-05:00"
+title = "Comments on the first 2006 Gubernatorial Debate in Wisconsin (9/15/2006)" description = "Comments on the first Wisconsin Gubernatorial Debate for 2006, between Mark Green and Jim Doyle." draft = false comments = true date = "2006-10-08T13:17:00-05:00"